JamBrain/DairyBox/readme.md

 The **Ludum Dare** website runs LAMP, so for now we'll also use LAMP.
 In the future we may switch to a custom LEMP configuration.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

-## Hey!
-Explain working with Vagrant and Scotch/Box.
+## What?
+Explain working with Vagrant and Scotch/Box
 The key thing to understand about working with Vagrant boxes (VMs) like Scotch/Box is that Vagrant boxes are temporary.
 Though you can connect to the Virtual Machine and install whatever you like, Vagrant boxes work best when you install things via setup scripts.
 That way, they can be *nuked from orbit* whenever you like, giving you fresh/clean install whenever you want one.

 In the case of Scotch/Box, the important files (i.e. the website) lives on your local machine.
 The Scotch/Box VM is pre-configured with a share to those files.
 You simply edit the files in the `www` folder, refresh your browser to see the changes, and commit/push your changes to your GIT repository once you're happy with them.
 Easy.